xtendui/xtendui/src/gatsby/markdown/components/sticky/other.md

 #### Disable

-To disable sticky use `.sticky-disable` useful within media queries.
+You can disable sticky using `.sticky-disable` (resize to mobile to see it in action).

 <demo>
   <div class="gatsby_demo_item" data-iframe="iframe/components/sticky/disable">